-This easy fish pie recipe is the ultimate comfort food.
+Fish pie is the ultimate comfort food and this easy fish pie recipe is both comforting and nutritious.
 It’s perfect served with green beans or garden peas for an extra dose of vitamin-packed veg.
 This classic fish pie will take around 1hr and 20 mins to make and cook and is well worth the wait.
 This family-sized meal serves 6 people in total and any leftovers can be stored in the fridge for up to 2 days or frozen if preferred.
 A portion of this mouth-watering dish works out at only 408 calories per serving.
 The best part of this mash-topped fish pie is the creamy, rich filling which is made with milk and infused with onion.
 The white fish fillet and smoked haddock make a delicious combination in this pie.
 Top with a generous helping of cheese for an extra golden and crisp finish.

 - 1.8kg cubed potatoes

 - 50g plain flour

 - 1 bay leaf